Qi-Zhan/ps3/README.md

 python main.py
 ```

-Wait for a long time (several hours), and you will get the result in stdout, and log file in `our/log.txt` which contains all the test results for each CVE-binary pair.
+Wait for a long time (several hours), and you will get the results in stdout. `ps3/log.txt` contains test results for each CVE-binary pair.

 ### File Name Format